 If you place assets into a trust for your children, you can protect those assets while still qualifying for Medicaid.
 That is the purpose of a Medicaid Trust.
 With a Medicaid Trust you can be the beneficiary, and your children or spouse are considered residual beneficiaries.
 This means, you can receive income from the trust, up to the maximum amount allowed by Medicaid, and still remain eligible for benefits.

 As with most things, planning for long-term care as early as possible, is always better.
-Contact the estate planning attorneys at Sexton, Bailey Attorneys, PA for questions regarding Medicaid Planning in Arkansas.
+Contact the estate planning attorneys at Wilcox Attorneys, PA for questions regarding Medicaid Planning in Arkansas.